 To stay on the path to CAN-SPAM Compliance, it is crucial to understand the rules of CAN-SPAM.
 Read more about what the Federal Trade Commission (FTC) has to say about the CAN-SPAM Act in their CAN-SPAM Act: Compliance Guide for Business.

 Things to do

 - Do include your postal address.
 Your email must display your current, valid physical business address in your marketing emails.
 This can be your current street address, a Post Office box, or even a private mailbox registered with a commercial mail receiving agency established under Postal Service regulations.
-This is accomplished in Kajabi to help you comply with CAN-SPAM by requiring you to complete your Marketing Settings before creating email campaigns.
+This is enforced in Kajabi to help you comply with CAN-SPAM by requiring you to complete your Marketing Settings before creating Email Campaigns.
 Simply click your Settings tab and open your Marketing Settings.